vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 * WeeWX is not starting/restarting/stopping as expected
 * How do I exclude obviously incorrect data emitted by my station
 * How do I clean up past data that I know is incorrect
+* How do I answer the questions apt-get asks when I upgrade WeeWX

 ### FAQs about popular skins and extensions
 * Belchertown - how to get realtime updates via MQTT and websockets to work